CozyBrian/Etonote/README.md

-# Eton
+## Etonote

-Note taking app
+Just a simple note taking and todo list app with focus on user experience.